 Are water features eco-friendly?

 Larger fountains can be planted with aquatic plants, fish can be added and water species will, in time, choose your fountain as a habitat.
-Also, birds like to bathe, drink or swim in water features, making them havens for wildlife in both summer or winter.
+Also, birds like to bathe, drink or swim in water features, and hedgehogs can drink from them as well.